zipvilization/Zipvilization/world/solumtools/index.md

 Zipvilization should not require participants to trust a narrative about what is happening when the underlying state can be observed.

-Where technically possible, important facts should be independently verifiable.
+Where technically possible, important facts should be independently inspectable.

-How much Solum exists?
+How much SOLUM exists?

 How much remains Dormant Land?